 Pauline Boss, leading expert on ambiguous loss, discussed this in her interview with OnBeing:

 “The only way to live with ambiguous loss is to hold two opposing ideas in your mind at the same time.
 These are some examples: With the physically missing, people might say, “He’s gone, he’s probably dead, and maybe not,” or “He may be coming back, but maybe not.”
 Those kinds of thinking are common, and it is the only way that people can lower the stress of living with the ambiguity.”

 When Hope and Grief Co-Exist

-As I struggled with the topic, the Emily Dickinson verse “Hope is the thing with feathers-” kept circling around in my head; and though on it’s own it sounds like nonsense, by the end (where we are now) I had to concede that individual hope can be described more perfectly with a lyric or a verse than any psychological construct.
-At least in the way that I’ve seen it manifest in some of the darkest of loss situations.
+As I struggled with the topic, the Emily Dickinson verse, “Hope is the thing with feathers,” kept circling around in my head.
+And, though it may sound like nonsense, I ultimately had to concede that individual hope can be described more perfectly with a lyric or a verse than any psychological construct (at least in the way that I’ve seen it manifest in some of the darkest of loss situations).